Shae-J/Cloud-Honeynet/README.md

 ## Architecture Changes

 ### Before Hardening:
-The architecture was initially unsecured, with all resources exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources were deployed with public endpoints visible to the internet, without any use of Private Endpoints.
-This configuration made the environment highly vulnerable to external attacks.
+The initial architecture was exposed and unsecured, with all resources publicly accessible over the internet.
+The Virtual Machines had their Network Security Groups (NSGs) and built-in firewalls configured with overly permissive rules, while other resources were deployed with public endpoints, completely bypassing the use of Private Endpoints.
+This configuration rendered the environment highly susceptible to external threats and attack vectors.
 #### Vulnerabilities:
-- Open ports allowed unrestricted access to VMs.
+- Open ports facilitated unrestricted access to Virtual Machines, enabling potential exploitation.
-- Publicly accessible resources (e.g., Key Vault, Storage) left the environment exposed to external threats.
+- Publicly accessible resources (e.g., Azure Key Vault, Azure Blob Storage) left the environment vulnerable to external reconnaissance and exploitation.
 #### Security Risks:
-- The unprotected resources allowed attackers to easily scan and exploit the environment, resulting in a high volume of failed authentication attempts and malicious traffic.
+- The unprotected resources allowed attackers to conduct extensive scanning and exploit vulnerabilities, resulting in numerous failed authentication attempts and a surge in malicious traffic patterns.
 ### After Hardening:
 A hardened architecture was implemented to mitigate the identified risks.
 Key changes included:
 #### Architecture Security Enhancements:
-- Implementation of NSGs with restrictive rules to limit inbound traffic.
+- Deployment of Network Security Groups (NSGs) with granular, restrictive rules to limit inbound traffic to only authorized sources.
-- Subnet segregation for better isolation of resources.
+- Subnet segmentation to improve resource isolation and minimize lateral movement potential.
-- Hardened VMs with security controls such as MFA and access control lists.
+- Hardening of Virtual Machines by incorporating security controls such as Multi-Factor Authentication (MFA), encryption at rest, and comprehensive access control lists (ACLs).
-- Key Vault and Blob Storage protected by firewalls and private endpoints.
+- Protection of Key Vault and Blob Storage through the use of Azure Firewall and Private Endpoints to restrict access to internal networks.
 #### Security Improvements:
-- The introduction of these security controls drastically reduced the attack surface.
-- Only authorized traffic could access the resources, and strict monitoring was put in place to detect anomalous behavior.
+- The implementation of these security controls drastically reduced the attack surface.
+Only whitelisted traffic was permitted to access the resources, and continuous monitoring with advanced threat detection mechanisms was established to identify anomalous behavior and potential intrusions.

 ## Attack Maps Before Hardening / Security Controls